The Red Drawing Room, 2018 (Photo by Paul Tierney, The Office of Public Works)

 Over the years, as the Society developed, other campaigns dominated its agenda, but even after the office moved back to Leixlip Castle in 1983, the commitment to Castletown continued with events like the 25th Anniversary Silver Ball held in the house in aid of the restoration of the Green Drawing Room, which was also funded by the Chicago Chapter.
 This project was followed in 1989 by a major restoration of the Long Gallery, once again funded by the Chicago Chapter.
 During the lean years, when the house was owned and run by the Castletown Foundation, its income was derived from door receipts and the rents from six flats and the restaurant.
 This was not sufficient to maintain the building, and funds raised in America and the UK through the chapters were vital in keeping the house open.
 Just as important were the funds raised by the chapters (in particular the London Chapter) to help secure the original contents which that the Castletown Foundation had succeeded in purchasing from Desmond Guinness by 1988.

 Perhaps the greatest continuing legacy for the Society at Castletown are its important furnishings, which are displayed in the house.
 Most of these were conditional gifts made through the Society to the house, where they continue to embellish and educate.
 What better way for the Society to continue its involvement in one of the great Irish conservation success stories?

 Christopher Moore was a member of the Castletown Foundation 2000-2018, and Chairman 2013-18, and is now is a Patron of the Foundation.

-The following article is taken from the 2017 edition of the Irish Georgian Society Review, our annual members' magazine.
+This article is taken from the 2018 edition of the Irish Georgian Society Review, our annual members' magazine.